 These words have generated a lot of arguments over the years and some grammarians have refused to be convinced that they can be interchanged.
 Be that as it may, let’s look at the latest stand on them.

 Presently can be used in both British and American English as ‘soon’ or ‘after a short period’.
-This implies that the following sentences mean the same thing in both British and American English.
+This implies that the following sentences have same meanings in both British and American English.

 - Presently, I’ll sign the document. (soon)